-What are the best cameras for filmmaking?
+What are the best cameras for filmmaking in 2023?
 These days all the well known camera brands produce many good cameras for filmmaking.
 But because the market offers so many great options it is hard to pick the best camera for filmmaking.There is a wide range available of beginner cameras for filmmaking and high-end cinema cameras.
 Filmmaking is more than using the best camera.
 It’s not about the gear but it’s all about the story!
 You must have heard this statement before and it has been proven to be so.
 But I would like to add that filmmaking is more than just telling the story.
 Composition, camera angles, camera movements, and cinematic lighting are also important things to master.

 Gear-wise, you have to understand what specifications filmmaking cameras need to have for making great films.
 Especially when you just starting and want to grow as a filmmaker.
 In the end, you don’t want to be limited by your camera when you gain experience with filmmaking.
 In this article, I will inform you of the camera specifications you need to look for.
 Based on these specifications, I have made a ranking of the filmmaking cameras matching these best.
 With all this information I hope you will be able to select YOUR best camera for filmmaking.

 What kind of filmmaker are you?

 Before I dive into the camera specifications you need to look for to decide on your best filmmaking camera, ask yourself the following questions.
 I asked myself the same questions when I started to shoot travel films.
 The answers to these questions form the basis to determine which model might be the best filmmaking camera for you.